Advertiser Disclosure

 AT&T: Best fiber internet provider overall

 Consider yourself lucky if you can get AT&T Fiber at your new home.
-Not only does the provider have the fastest speeds available — a way-more-than-anyone-needs 5,000 Mbps — but its prices are still on the low side.
-You’ll pay $55/mo. for 300 Mbps, but there are no price hikes after a year, and that includes the cost of equipment.
-You’ll also get a $150 or $200 reward card when you sign up, and AT&T will cover any early termination fees from your previous provider.
+Not only does the provider have the fastest speeds available — a way-more-than-anyone-needs 4,700 Mbps* — but its prices are still on the low side.
+You’ll pay $45.00/mo.,** plus taxes (w/ eligible Autopay & Paperless bill), for 100 Mbps,** but there are no price hikes after a year, and that includes the cost of equipment.
+You’ll also get up to a $150 reward card when you sign up, and AT&T will cover any early termination fees from your previous provider.

 Verizon Fios: Best signup bonuses

 Verizon Fios earned the number one spot in the American Customer Satisfaction Index for internet providers this year, and you should almost always get it if it’s available in your area.
-It’s actually a little cheaper than AT&T — $49.99/mo. for 300 Mbps — and Verizon locks in your price for two to four years when you sign up.
+It’s actually cheaper than AT&T — $34.99/mo. for 300 Mbps — and Verizon locks in your price for three to five years when you sign up.
 If you’re a Verizon Wireless customer, it’s a no-brainer: the price on all plans is discounted $25/mo.

 Google Fiber: Best for high speeds

 Google Fiber is the least available fiber internet provider on our list — a little over 1% of the country has access to it — but we think it’s still worth mentioning.
-There are only two plans to choose from: 1,000 Mbps and 2,000 Mbps.
+There are four plans to choose from: 1,000 Mbps to 8,000 Mbps.
 If you need bandwidth that high, Google Fiber is an excellent choice.
-It’s currently available in 12 cities:
+It’s currently available in 20+ cities including:

 • Atlanta, GA